Installing Codacy Self-hosted¶

 3. Configuring Codacy¶

-After successfully installing Codacy on your cluster, you are now ready to perform the post-install configuration steps:
+After successfully installing Codacy on your cluster, you're now ready to perform the post-install configuration steps:

 Use a browser to navigate to the Codacy hostname previously configured on the file